-The FAA has granted AOPA's request to participate in a government study that could change and modernize the way flight service station (FSS) services are provided to pilots.
-AOPA asked for the chance to provide key input on the study, especially something called the "performance work statement," which will direct the course of the study.
+The Aircraft Owners and Pilots Association is insisting that it be part of a government study that could change the way flight service station (FSS) services are provided to pilots.
+In personal meetings with FAA officials and in a follow-up letter, AOPA asked that it have input on the key document, the "performance work statement," that will direct the course of the study.

-The study, conducted under federal Office of Management and Budget Advisory Circular 76 (A-76) guidelines, will compare the cost and value of continuing to provide FSS services by the FAA versus contracting some services to outside sources.
+The study, conducted under federal Office of Management and Budget guidelines, will compare the cost and value of continuing to provide FSS services by the FAA versus contracting some services to outside sources.
 The A-76 process does recognize that government employees may be the best providers of the service.

 But that doesn't preclude the possibility that private contractors supervised by the FAA might provide some services more efficiently.
-For example, in the 1980s the FAA implemented the DUAT (Direct User Access Terminal) system, with private contractors providing aviation weather services directly to pilots via computer.
+For example, in the 1980s the FAA implemented DUATS (Direct User Access Terminal system), with private contractors providing aviation weather services directly to pilots via computer.